 - Belong to the top 10% of your graduating class

-- Hold a non-EU/EEA passport and not be eligible for support under the Dutch system of study grants and loans
+- Not hold an EU/EEA passport and not be eligible for support under the Dutch system of study grants and loans

 - Have completed your secondary school and/or Bachelor degree outside the Netherlands